asavinov/bistro/server/README.md

 server.submit(task);
 ```

-This will guarantee that the table will have maximum 10 records and older records will be deleted.
+This will guarantee that the table will have maximum 10 records and older records will be deleted by the second action.

 More complex actions can be defined via user-defined functions: